 Construct the graph (forest) associated to an SWC file.
-The forest is sorted by the number of nodes of the components
+The forest is sorted by the number of nodes of the components file_path (str) - A path to an .swc file.

 An exception is raised if any line has fewer than seven whitespace separated strings.